 Hebrew School Committee

 This committee, which reports to the Kane Street Board of Trustees, works with our professional staff to achieve the Hebrew School’s mission.
 The committee is composed of parents of Hebrew School students and Bogrim students.
 Committee members meet monthly with the educational director on the policies, practices and financial operations of the school.
 The committee also spearheads fundraising efforts and works to promote the school within the local Jewish community.
-Current members of the Hebrew School Committee are:

-Members of the Hebrew School Committee
+Members of the Hebrew School Committee:

 About Our Director